itsAiham/dice_game/README.md

-﻿#Welcome in Dice Game!
+﻿Welcome in Dice Game!
 =====================

 This project has been created by students in Kristianstad university in Sweden.

-Bellow are steps, and setups you need to follow all features.
+Bellow are steps and setups you need to follow all features.